MolClustPy/MolClustPy.github.io/pages/installation.md

   - pip or pip3
   - Perl

 The best way to install Python is to download [Anaconda distribution](https://www.anaconda.com/products/distribution) available for all operation systems.
 It has [Jupyter notebook](https://jupyter.org/) pre-installed that has a convenient way to run molclustpy.
 Anaconda install also should install pip.
-Perl comes preinstalled on Mac, but needs to be installed on Windows (https://strawberryperl.com/).
+Perl comes preinstalled on Mac, but needs to be [installed](https://strawberryperl.com/) on Windows.
 To check your installation, type in the terminal (command prompt on Windows):
 ```python
 python -i
 pip -V